ixjf/MSIRGB/README.md

 When you run MSIRGB, you will see this GUI.
 Here you can experiment with simple effects by changing hardware-implemented settings in your motherboard.

 - **Colours**: You can choose to change between 8 different colours.
-The order by which the motherboard switches between them is from left to right as displayed.
-You can choose from 4096 different colours (unfortunately, this is a hardware limitation).
+The order by which the motherboard switches between them is from left to right, and then right to left, as displayed.
+You can choose from 4096 different colours (4 bits per channel, hardware limited).

 - **Step duration**: This is the interval of time between each change of colour.
 Possible values are 0 to 511, inclusive.
 The unit of time is unknown.